scns/Windows-Update-Report-MultiTenant/.github/PULL_REQUEST_TEMPLATE.md

    Opmerking: verwijder deze sectie als deze PR GEEN belangrijke wijziging is.
 -->

-## Proposed change / Voorgestelde verandering.
+## Proposed change / Voorgestelde verandering

 <!--
   Describe the big picture of your changes here to communicate to the